Towards the impact of GMC collisions on the star formation rate: Results

 Figure~\ref{fig:SFR} shows that there is a clear difference in the time taken for stars to begin forming in the different runs, with a spread in onset times of $\sim 0.7$~Myr between the most extreme cases.
 Looking in more detail at the results from the individual runs, we see that changing the collisional velocity has the greatest impact on the time required for star formation to begin.
 Stars start to form sooner in simulations with high collisional velocity than in simulations with low or zero collisional velocity.
 This behaviour is likely due both to the time it takes for large-scale shocks to form in the colliding clouds, and also to the density enhancement produced by these shocks.
 Faster collisions produce stronger shocks and hence larger density enhancements.\footnote{Recall that for an isothermal shock, the strength of the density enhancement scales as the square of the Mach number.
 Although our model GMCs are not isothermal, the equilibrium temperature of the molecular gas varies only weakly with temperature, and so the isothermal result remains a useful guide.} Therefore, higher density star-forming regions with shorter free-fall times are formed with increased collision velocity.

 The orientation of the magnetic field has a smaller effect on the time required for star formation to begin.
 We see a clear difference in behaviour between the case with the magnetic field orientated parallel to the collisional axis, which forms stars after $\sim 1.5$~Myr, and the runs with other magnetic field orientations, in which the onset of star formation is delayed by $\sim0.25$~Myr.
 The earlier star formation observed when the magnetic field is parallel to the collisional axis is a result of the magnetic field not hindering the compression of the gas along the $x$-axis.
 This allows the shocked gas to reach the densities required for the first sinks to be created more rapidly compared to the other magnetic field orientations (see also Appendix \ref{sect:mag}).
+This delayed behaviour agrees well with that of the strong B$_{\rm y}$ simulation of \citet{Dobbs2021}.

 Finally, regarding the Jeans refinement variation, a higher resolution tends to delay the onset of star formation.
-This is likely due to the higher resolved turbulence field resulting in more disruption to the star-forming gas.
+This is likely due to the more highly resolved turbulent velocity field resulting in more disruption of the star-forming gas.
 This results in the gas being unable to be fully bound, delaying star formation.
 However, it should be noted that the difference of the onset of star formation between the $JR=8$ and $JR=16$ cases is small, of the order of $\sim 0.2$ Myr, which is about the free-fall time of a dense core.